Content on this page was generated by AI and has not been manually reviewed.

 How do I know if my traffic is going through the VPN?

 Check the EdgeRouter’s routing table and the VPN interface status.
 You can also perform an external IP check from a connected device to see if the public IP matches the VPN server rather than your home IP.
-Cyberghost vpn edge
+Nord vpn microsoft edge 2026

 How can I implement split tunneling with OpenVPN on EdgeRouter?